chorouk1996/gittest/README.md

 The data in the PVC (fabric-pvc) will be shared with another pods in the different projects.

-When the pods are deployed, a yaml file is used to create a server Nginx with a Https URL.
-The file is lacated in the branch: feature-share-pvc-via-http
+When the pods deployed, a yaml file is used to create a server Nginx with a Https URL.
+The file is located in the branch **feature-share-pvc-via-http**
 * *`git checkout feature-share-pvc-via-http`*
 * *`git checkout -b feature-share-pvc-via-http_deploy`*